 I began to notice that what I chose to say to new people about this condition... reflected where I was really at with it all.

 What do you choose to share about your migraines?
 How open can you be around the devastation migraines cause in your life?
+Let's talk about that now.
+As a trained counselor, I have some tips for you.

 I had this amazing conversation around accepting migraines and chronic illness and what we choose to share with new people we meet or old friends we haven’t seen for a while with my friend Sam.